Allied Democratic Forces insurgency: 2025

-On 31 January, Uganda's Defense Forces announced the that it would adopt a forward defensive posture in the DRC, particularly in the Lubero territory where it would join the few present FARDC positions focused on ADF rebels.
-On 12 February, the Human Rights Research Convention (CRDH) NGO reported that since 6 January, ADF rebels also carried out attacks along National Road 4 and 10 km west of thereof, in the villages of Israël, Kazaroho, Kimautu, Mongee, Kasoko, Apakou, and Apakola.
+On 31 January, Uganda announced the that it would adopt a forward defensive posture in the DRC, particularly in the Lubero Territory where it would join the few present FARDC positions focused on ADF rebels.
+Between 6 January and 12 February, the ADF also carried out attacks along National Road 4 and 10 kilometers west of thereof, in the villages of Israël, Kazaroho, Kimautu, Mongee, Kasoko, Apakou, and Apakola.
 Local witnesses and politicians reported that many people were killed and abducted, but could not yet be recovered due to ADF presence.

-February

 The beginning of February began with a spree of massacres.
-According to the CRDH, between 1 February and 4 February, over 100 civilians were killed in southern Irumu, Ituri province.
+Between the 1st and 4th, over a hundred civilians were killed in southern Irumu, Ituri Province.
 These massacres concluded with multiple attacks on 4 February, where ADF rebels emerged from nearby forests in small groups and fired indiscriminately to create panic in southern Irumu and neighboring towns of Kangatiro, Butumai, and Lulueba in central Idohu.
 In Irumu, 9 civilians were found dead in fields, killed with knives.
 In another town nearby, ADF rebels killed 10 people, burned multiple homes, and looted buildings.
 Between 24 January and 2 February, local sources and survivors of ADF attacks reported that upwards of 121 residents were killed in Mutwanga and their homes looted.
 Many residents of the village fled by late February.

-On 4 February, Uganda deployed over 1,000 additional UPDF troops, bringing its total to around 5,000 total, following its 31 January statement.
-Around 40 vehicles carrying these troops were seen crossing the border into the DRC by local sources.
+On 4 February, Uganda deployed over a thousand additional UPDF troops, bringing its total to around five thousand total, following its 31 January statement.
+Around forty vehicles carrying these troops were seen crossing the border into the DRC by local sources.
 The UPDF announced this deployment on 5 February.
 A meeting between FARDC and UPDF military officers deployed in both Ituri and North Kivu provinces was scheduled for 12 February in Boga.
 Around this time, three fatal incidents between Mayi-Safi and Mama-Neema were recorded, where IEDs detonated along roads.
 Local sources believe they were planted by the ADF.
-On 7 February, ADF rebels raided various Christian villages and killed residents in North Kivu and Ituri Provinces On 10 February, three civilians were killed in the Luna-Samboko village in Ituri, directly on the border with Beni, North Kivu.
+On 7 February, ADF rebels raided various Christian villages and killed residents in North Kivu and Ituri Provinces On 10 February, three civilians were killed in the Luna-Samboko village in Ituri, near Beni.